Fried Shark Recipe with Tasty Caribbean Flavors

 wash shark meat with flour

-Step 2: Next up, seasoning the shark.
-Here I used salt, turmeric and Caribbean green seasoning made with garlic, ginger, pepper and fresh chadon beni and broad thyme leaves from my garden.
+Here I used salt, turmeric and Caribbean green seasoning made by blending garlic, ginger, pepper and fresh chadon beni and broad thyme leaves from my garden.
+You can use blended cilantro and chives as substitutes for the herbs.
 Cover and refrigerate for 15 to 30 minutes.

 season shark meat